 Asian blepharoplasty surgery creates a new eyelid crease using either a suture ligation or an external incision technique.
 With suture ligation, the eyelid crease is formed by the tying of a suture, whereas with external excision, a portion of the skin, underlying muscle, and fat are removed to create the desired results.
-Both techniques offer a natural looking crease and may also be referred to as double eyelid surgery.see all Upper Eyelid procedures
+Both techniques offer a natural looking crease and may also be referred to as double eyelid surgery.find similar procedures

 - avg. recovery

 An Asian blepharoplasty, sometimes also referred to as a double eyelid surgery, gives patients a new natural-looking eyelid crease.
 This crease is generated by dividing the upper eyelid.
 This procedure is performed using one of two techniques – suture ligation or external incision.
 Both are effective; however, your specific needs will determine which procedure your surgeon chooses.
 With a suture ligation technique, your eyelid tissues will be compressed and tied after the eyelid has been “crimped” and indented to form a new, appropriately positioned crease.
 Once positioned, the sutures are tied and buried underneath the skin.
 This technique creates a static crease, which simply means that it does not move or soften as you look down, and the results may fade over time.
 An external incision technique forms a dynamic crease that moves and adjusts as you look down.
 It is particularly helpful for those with heavy eyelids as this method has the capability to remove skin, underlying muscle and fat.
 The new crease line is marked prior to incision to ensure proper height and shape.
 Once excision is complete, the skin-muscle flap is repositioned and the crease and incision are closed to begin the healing process.

 Asian blepharoplasty is used to create a natural upper eyelid crease.
 Generally, candidates are not looking for a "western" eyelid crease.